developess/build_a_phoenix_api/README.md

   end
 ```

-I won't go into the details of each plug (their names are pretty self-explanatory), but these pipelines nicely encapsulate repeated tasks like adding headers, saving session details and specifying content-types.
+I won't go into the details of each plug (their names are pretty self-explanatory), but these pipelines nicely encapsulate repeated tasks like adding headers or specifying content-types.

-By creating an `/admin` scope, we can add an authentication pipeline that forces users to be authenticated to access the pages.
+By creating an `/admin` scope, we could add an authentication pipeline that forces users to be authenticated to access certain pages.
 Pretty cool!

-We can even nest scopes within scopes, to create versioned apis.
+We can even nest scopes within scopes, to create versioned APIs.
 For example:

 ```elixir
 scope "/api", HelloWeb.Api, as: :api do